 The University of Oxford is the world’s top university, according to the Times Higher Education rankings.
-So the alumni relations team have an important job on their hands.
-They first worked with us on a major survey five years ago to gauge alumni perceptions of the benefits and services that the university offers them.
-The survey revealed a low level of awareness – which the team has since been working to improve.
+So, the alumni relations team have an important job on their hands.
+They first worked with us on a major survey five years ago to gauge alumni perceptions of the benefits and services that the University offers them.
+That survey revealed a low awareness of alumni services, which the team has since been working to improve.

-Five years on, the alumni relations team wanted a more detailed understanding of how alumni feel about the university and its 38 colleges.
-Did they feel a closer affinity with the particular college where they studied, their subject department, or the university as a whole?
+Five years on, the alumni relations team wanted a more detailed understanding of how alumni feel about the University and its 38 colleges.
+Did they feel a closer affinity with the college where they studied, their subject department, or the University as a whole?

 The results revealed that former students have just as much affinity with the whole university as with their individual college where they studied and that there was an opportunity for subject departments to engage more with alumni.

-It also revealed that while alumni were keen to attend events, they often weren’t able to travel to the university.
+It also revealed that while alumni were keen to attend events, they often couldn’t travel to the University.

 The findings have helped the University and its individual colleges to clarify their value propositions.